vertyll/project-a-microservices/README.md

 - More flexible and scalable architecture
 - Easier to add new services or modify existing ones
 - Better resilience as there's no single point of failure
+- Aligns well with hexagonal architecture by treating event communication as external adapters

 ### Saga Pattern for Distributed Transactions

 For distributed transactions that span multiple services, we use the Saga pattern:

-1. A service publishes a domain event to Kafka
+1. A service publishes a domain event to Kafka through its event publishing adapter
-2. Other services consume the event and perform their operations
+2. Other services consume the event through their event consuming adapters
+3. Business logic in the domain core processes the event and may trigger compensating actions
-3. If an operation fails, compensating transactions are triggered to maintain consistency
+4. If an operation fails, compensating transactions are triggered to maintain consistency

 Example: User Registration Saga
 - Auth Service: Creates new user credentials and publishes UserRegisteredEvent